citygml4j/ade-xjc/README.md

 Download the ade-xjc 2.6.0 release binariers [here](https://github.com/citygml4j/ade-xjc/releases/download/v2.6.0/ade-xjc-2.6.0.zip).
 Previous releases are available from the [releases section](https://github.com/citygml4j/ade-xjc/releases).

-Note that ade-xjc is also bundled with citygml4j.

 Contributing
 ------------
 * To file bugs found in the software create a GitHub issue.